seven1m/onebody-help/getting_started/README.md

 Some notes about friends:

 * Your friends activity will appear on your timeline, and vice versa.
-* You're automatically friends with anyone in your groups(?)
+* You're automatically friends with anyone in your groups.

 ---